Category Archives: 2015 Films

 A tough film to review, The Lure is rather disjointed, but kudos for creativity and unpredictability.

-The story is completely perplexing and difficult to follow, yet something is mesmerizing and escapist about it.
+The story is perplexing and difficult to follow, yet something is mesmerizing and escapist about it.

-My wonder is if Smoczynska intended the film to make total sense or left it open to a bit of interpretation- after all the film is a mix of fairy tale and real-life experience.
+I wonder if Smoczynska intended the film to make total sense or left it open to a bit of interpretation.
+The film is a mix of fairy tales and real-life experiences.

 Some portions appear to be rather dream-like, for example, the nightclub singer has thoughts or visions involving Silver and Golden, but what is unclear is whether she is experiencing reality or imagination.

 Props must be given to The Lure for originality alone.
-The film is successful at stirring up multiple genres and creating something truly unique.
+The film stirs up multiple genres and creates something truly unique.

 Any attempt at figuring out the plot will only leave the viewer frustrated.
-I would advise taking The Lure as an experience and not a puzzle to necessarily be unraveled.
+I would advise taking The Lure as an experience, not a puzzle to unravel.

-The Lure has elements of immeasurable fascination and an enormous creative edge.
-Attempts to create a unique fable meshed with a disturbing central theme are successful, but the overall story is way too confusing for the average user and ultimately ends up dragging towards the final portion with the final climax a wee bit unsatisfying.
+The overall story is way too confusing for the average user and ultimately ends up dragging towards the final portion with the final climax a wee bit unsatisfying.

 Chronic-2015